 OmniWatch compatibility

-OmniWatch features a web-based portal, allowing you to access it from any browser.
+OmniWatch features a web-based portal that allows you to access it from any browser.
 It has also launched mobile apps for iPhone and Android.

 OmniWatch customer support